youzan/SigmaTableViewModel/README.md

 ## Exercise
-If we want to move the *Withdraw* row to the 3rd row in that section, what we need to do in traditional way and in SigmaTableViewModel way?
+If we want to move the *Withdraw* row to the 3rd row in that section, what do we need to do in traditional way?
+And how about in SigmaTableViewModel way?
 What if we what to hide the *Income* row for employee?

 ## Usage
 2 steps to use the SigmaTableViewModel.